 Hernan is a retired Information Assurance analyst and engineer.
 During his more than 30-year tenure, Hernan worked with large information technology firms like Computer Sciences Corporation, GTE, General Dynamics, and others.
 Serving clients from both the government sectors of national security and defense, as well as responding to market requests from the private sector.

 Hernan is a paraplegic, paralyzed from the waist down as a result of a spinal cord illness aggravated during his military service.
 As a signal support specialist and instructor, Hernan served at various outfits throughout the world, but chiefly at US Army Signal Center training units for contingency and training missions.

 Hernan is a graduate of the University of Fairfax, completing a degree in Information/Cyber Security.

 I have been nominated to for a position on the Mid-Atlantic PVA’s board of directors for this election cycle.
-It is an honor just to be nominated. if elected by my fellow chapter members, I pledge that I will do my best to help the chapter to continue to serve its members and find ways to enhance that service where needed.
+It is an honor just to be nominated.
+Should I be re-elected by my fellow chapter members, I pledge that I will do my best to help the chapter to continue to serve its members and find ways to enhance that service where needed.
 My entire professional 20 year career with PVA and my volunteer work following my retirements was about providing service to PVA members and others with disabilities.